Are you a financially intelligent parent?

 According to the Gallo’s, “Few parents receive perfect scores on this questionnaire.
 If you’ve never given much thought to these issues, the odds are that you had a number of “wrong” answers.
 Financially intelligent parenting isn’t an inherent skill.
-Our own parents’ money issues combined with social attitudes have shaped our money beliefs and behaviours, and they have not always shaped them in to ways that benefit our children.”
+Our own parents’ money issues combined with social attitudes have shaped our money beliefs and behaviors, and they have not always shaped them into ways that benefit our children.”

 If you think about it, being a financially intelligent parent is not always easy.
-It’s take conscious awareness, ongoing effort and some degree of consistent behaviour.
+It takes conscious awareness, ongoing effort and some degree of consistent behavior.

 Based on the research in their book, the Gallo’s summarize financially intelligent parents as people who:

-- Are optimistic about their ability to change money behaviours;
+- Are optimistic about their ability to change money behaviors;

 - Value the difference between financial savvy and financial intelligence;